10-State Project to Study Methods to Reduce Central Line-Associated Bloodstream Infections in Hospital ICUs

 6. New Evidence Report on HER2 Testing to Manage Patients with Breast Cancer Is Available

 AHRQ has released a new evidence report that found insufficient evidence to indicate whether one test method is superior to others when evaluating the status of patients' human epidermal growth factor receptor-2 (HER2) gene.
 Evidence is lacking because best practices for tissue processing and guidelines on different laboratory test methods to evaluate HER2 have only been recently standardized.
 The report, HER2 Testing to Manage Patients with Breast Cancer or Other solid Tumors, was produced by AHRQ's Blue Cross and Blue Shield Association Evidence-based Practice Center in Chicago.
-Select to access the report.
 A print copy is available by sending an e-mail to email@example.com.

 7. Special AHRQ-Funded Journal Issue Highlights Impact of Health IT on Child Health